What Is OWASP? Overview + OWASP Top 10

 What Is OWASP?

 s an international nonprofit organization that educates software development teams on how to conceive, develop, acquire, operate, and maintain secure applications.

-All of the organization's materials (which includes articles, methodologies, documentation, tools, and technologies) are freely available and easily accessible.
-These materials improve application security through people, process, and technology.
+All of the organization's materials (which include articles, methodologies, documentation, tools, and technologies) are freely available and easily accessible.
+These materials improve application security through people, processes, and technology.